lando/lando/docs/config/pantheon.md

 You can also check out the environment variable called [`LANDO INFO`](./../guides/lando-info.md) as it contains useful information about how your application can access other Lando services.

-If you find that you still cannot connect to your database, which can happen if a local `wp-config.php` or `settings.local.php` is hijacking our automation the default credentials are below.
+If you find that you still cannot connect to your database, which can happen if a local `wp-config.php` or `settings.local.php` is hijacking our automation, the default credentials are below:

 Note that the `host` is not `localhost` but `database`.

 ```yaml
 database: pantheon